wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/monitoring_logs.md

 Audit logs are used for tracking the sequence of actions that affect a particular task carried out on the server.
 These are also configured in the `log4j.properties` file (stored in the `MI_HOME/conf` directory).

-Audit logs are enabled in the product by default.
-You can configure the details that is captured in this log file by configuring the log4j properties.
+Audit logs are enabled in the product by default as shown below.
+You can configure the details that are captured in this log file by [configuring the log4j properties](../logs/configuring_log4j_properties.md).

 ```
 log4j.logger.AUDIT_LOG=INFO, AUDIT_LOGFILE